rzgdmqt/temporal-resources/README.md

-# A core calculus for temporal resources
+# A core language for temporal resources

-A (work in progress) Agda formalisation of a (Fitch-type) modally-typed, effectful **core calculus for safe and correct programming with temporal resources**, i.e., resources that become available only after some amount of time after being brought into scope, e.g., when on a production line the assembly operation needs to wait for (car) parts to dry after the paint operation.
+A (work in progress) Agda formalisation of a (Fitch-type) modally-typed, effectful **core language for safe and correct programming with temporal resources**, i.e., resources that become available only after some amount of time after being brought into scope, e.g., when on a production line the assembly operation needs to wait for (car) parts to dry after the paint operation.

-The main aspects of this calculus are:
+The main aspects of this language are:

 * Fitch-style, *temporally-graded modal types* `[ tau ] X` are used to capture temporal resources, expressing that an `X`-value will be